Lerik13/react-apps/small-hotel-app/README.md

 # Small Hotel App *(internal app used inside the hotel)*
-*using techs: React, ReactRouter for routing, Styled Components for styling, ReactQuery for remote state management, Context API as UI state management, React Hook Form as form management*
+*using Techs: React, ReactRouter for routing, Styled Components for styling, ReactQuery for remote state management, Context API as UI state management, React Hook Form as form management*
-*Supabase - for creating API and DB (remote state)* *Other tools: React icons, React hot toast for notification, Recharts, date-fns*
+*Supabase - Backend: for creating API and DB (remote state)* *Other tools: React icons, React hot toast for notification, Recharts, date-fns*

 A small boutique hotel with 8 luxurious wooden cabins.